• Home

 The ongoing Middle East conflict is adding a fresh dimension of fiscal temptation—and danger.
 As fuel and food prices climb, governments are reaching for a politically easy but economically toxic tool: broad-based energy subsidies and excise tax cuts.
 The IMF didn’t mince words.

-“Broad-based energy subsidies or excise reductions are not the best tool,” Valdez said.
+“Broad-based energy subsidies or excise reductions are not the best tool,” Valdés said.
 “They distort price signals, are fiscally costly, regressive, and hard to unwind.”
 Worse, when half the world shields consumers from higher energy prices, the remaining half absorbs all the demand adjustment.
-“Domestic policies affect global prices,” Valdez warned—and IMF modeling suggests the spillover effect could effectively double the original price shock for countries that don’t subsidize.
+“Domestic policies affect global prices,” Valdés warned—and IMF modeling suggests the spillover effect could effectively double the original price shock for countries that don’t subsidize.

-AI: The wildcard that could change everything
+AI: The wild card that could change everything

 In a briefing otherwise defined by grim arithmetic, artificial intelligence emerged as the closest thing to a lifeline.
 Dabla-Norris said AI could fundamentally transform how governments operate by boosting productivity, tightening tax administration, and improving delivery of health and education services: “It can be used to fundamentally reshape the way governments do their business.”

 But the technology cuts both ways.
-AI concentrates wealth, disrupts labor markets, and could quietly hollow out the income-tax and payroll-tax bases that modern social contracts depend on.
+AI concentrates wealth, disrupts labor markets, and could quietly hollow out the income tax and payroll tax bases that modern social contracts depend on.
 “Are our current tax systems—are our current social protection systems—fit for purpose?”
 Dabla-Norris asked, a question she said every government needs to urgently answer.
-“Because there’s a lot of uncertainty in the way AI will play out … what actual impact it will have on labor markets, what actual impact it will have on inequality.
+“Because there’s a lot of uncertainty in the way AI will play out…what actual impact it will have on labor markets, what actual impact it will have on inequality.
 So the challenge for government is really to see whether their systems are adaptable and that they can meet the risks that it portends.”

 For this story, Fortune journalists used generative AI as a research tool.
 An editor verified the accuracy of the information before publishing.